hyperfocalHQ/pollen/README.md

   <img alt="Pollen Size" title="Pollen Size" src="https://img.badgesize.io/https://unpkg.com/pollen-css/pollen.css?compression=gzip&label=size">
 </p> -->

 ## Introduction

 [![Version](https://img.shields.io/npm/v/pollen-css.svg?style=flat)](https://www.npmjs.com/package/pollen-css) ![Size](https://img.badgesize.io/https://unpkg.com/pollen-css/pollen.css?compression=gzip&label=size)

 Pollen is a standards-driven, utility-first CSS library inspired by [Tailwind](https://tailwindcss.com/).
-It provides a collection of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) that can be used anywhere to encourage consistency, maintainability, and rapid development.
+It generates a configurable collection of [CSS variables](https://developer.mozilla.org/en-US/docs/Web/CSS/--*) that can be used anywhere to encourage consistency, maintainability, and rapid development.

 ### What it looks like

 Pollen's low-level variables can be used to build any design.
-They don't require a buildstep or class naming conventions.
-They're easy to extend and globally responsive, without introducing preprocessors or new syntax.
+They're easy to customise and extend, and they're globally responsive.
+They don't require preprocessors, class naming conventions, or any new non-standard syntax.

 ```css
 .button {